Paris-Nice cycling 2021 – Dates, TV details, riders, will the race reach the final day this year?

 It’s a classic, nicely-balanced Paris-Nice route with sprints, an ITT and mountains.

-Stage 1 sees two laps of a long, lumpy circuit.
+March 7, Stage 1 (166km): Two laps of a long, lumpy circuit.
 It’s anybody’s guess whether a break will get away and nick the first yellow jersey of the race, or if the punchier sprinters can hang on to contest the final.

+March 9, Stage 3 (14km ITT): An ITT liable to be won by Roglič.

-Stage 4 is where the race hits the mountains with a summit finish at Chiroubles.
+March 10, Stage 4 (188km): The race hits the mountains with a summit finish at Chiroubles.
 If Roglič is not already in yellow after the TT, expect him to try and take it here.

-Stage 5 is the last opportunity for the sprinters, with a whopping 203 pan-flat kilometres through Isere, Ardeche and Drome before finishing in Bollène.
+March 11, Stage 5 (203km): The last opportunity for the sprinters, with a whopping 203 pan-flat kilometres through Isere, Ardeche and Drome before finishing in Bollène.

-The race’s last day is the traditional smash around the hills surrounding Nice.
+March 14, Stage 8 (111km): the race’s last day, is the traditional smash around the hills surrounding Nice.
 The race lead may yet be up-for-grabs at this point, with the last stage of Paris-Nice frequently providing plenty of fireworks.